Area Youth Foundation, Jamaica. Patron

 |

-"As someone with first-hand experience of this situation, I know the emotions that have to be faced.
+Bill Morris's wife, Minetta, died of breast cancer in 1990, and he supports charities such as Breast Cancer Care and Macmillan, two of the UK's leading providers of information, practical assistance and emotional support for anyone affected by breast cancer.
+"As someone with first-hand experience of the situation, I know the emotions that have to be faced.
 It affects your every-day life and your relationships; you cannot take in all the information that is being thrust at you.
 Personally, I now understand the importance of continuous communication with your partner." |

 |